STEM Research Academy

 In addition, students must:

-- Have successfully completed all other HS requirements to date
+- Have successfully completed all other HS requirements by registration date

-- Be committed to both Spring 2014 and Summer 2014 semesters (Summer Semester runs from July 1 - mid August)
+- Be committed to both Spring 2017 and Summer 2017 semesters (Summer semester runs from July to August)

 Please note that there are additional requirements for courses in the Summer Science Academy.